Hedygh/simple_shell/README.md

 * `ls` - will list all files and directories in current working directory
 * `mv` - helps to move one file into another file
 * `pwd` - given you the current working directory

+### Builtins
+There are two builtins programmed into the shell.
+Below is a description and use for each builtin.

+* `env` - The env command is a command that tells the shell program to display all of the environment variables with their values.
+It is a    way to access those values through the shell.

+* `exit` - If you wish to exit out of the shell the user can use the builtin `exit`.